MicrosoftDocs/sdk-api/sdk-api-src/content/eaphostpeerconfigapis/nf-eaphostpeerconfigapis-eaphostpeerconfigxml2blob.md

 ### -param ppConfigOut [out]

 A pointer to a pointer to a byte buffer that contains the configuration data converted from XML.
-The configuration data is created inside <a href="https://docs.microsoft.com/previous-versions/windows/desktop/eaphost/eaphostconfigschema-schema">EapHostConfig Schema</a> element.
+The configuration data is created inside [EapHostConfig Schema](https://docs.microsoft.com/windows/win32/eaphost/eaphostconfigschema-schema)a> element.
 The buffer is of size <i>pdwSizeOfConfigOut</i>.
 After consuming the data, this memory must be freed by calling <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/eaphostpeerconfigapis/nf-eaphostpeerconfigapis-eaphostpeerfreememory">EapHostPeerFreeMemory</a>.

 ### -param pEapMethodType [out]